Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Results

-We find that the measured transmission spectra are qualitatively in agreement with the theoretical model, indicating that the circulation mechanism is governed by asymmetric coupling between the LC resonator and the EMP mode (Figs. \ref{fig4} a and b).
-At low excitation power, the measured transmission closely matches the model, with fitted parameters: $g/2\pi=4.9$ MHz, $\kappa_0/2\pi=0.9$ MHz, and $\kappa_m/2\pi=1.3$ MHz (Fig. \ref{fig4} c).
-As the input power increases, the fitted coupling strength $g$ rises to $6.1$ MHz, while $\kappa_0/2\pi$ and $\kappa_m/2\pi$ increase to $2.0$ and $2.7$ MHz, respectively, at the point of maximum isolation (Fig. \ref{fig4} d).
+We find that the measured transmission spectra are qualitatively in agreement with the transmission response derived from the effective two-site Hatano-Nelson-type model, indicating that the circulation is consistent with a mechanism dominated by asymmetric coupling between the two LC resonators mediated by the EMP mode (Figs. \ref{fig4} a and b).
+At low excitation power, the measured transmission closely matches the model, with fitted parameters: $g/2\pi=5.3\,\mathrm{MHz}$, $\kappa_0/2\pi=3.0\,\mathrm{MHz}$, and $\kappa_m/2\pi=1.0\,\mathrm{MHz}$ (Fig. \ref{fig4}c).
+As the input power increases, the fitted coupling strength $g$ rises to $6.9\,\mathrm{MHz}$, while $\kappa_0/2\pi$ remains at $3.0\,\mathrm{MHz}$ and $\kappa_m/2\pi$ increases to $3.3\,\mathrm{MHz}$, respectively, at the point of maximum isolation (Fig. \ref{fig4}d).

-This simple model also captures the phase behavior observed in the experimental data, especially near the exceptional point, as shown in Figs. \ref{fig4} e and f.
-In this case, the phase response of $S_{31}$ is corrected by subtracting the phase of $S_{32}$ to eliminate the line phase shift, allowing for a direct comparison with the theoretical result.
-The residual mismatch between experiment and theory at higher power is attributed to the power-dependent plasmon damping and coupling effects that lie outside the minimal model.
+This effective model also captures the phase behavior observed in the experimental data, particularly in the regime of strongest asymmetric transport, as shown in Fig. \ref{fig4}e.
+It is worth noting that the phase data in Figs. \ref{fig4}, a and b, are not sampled densely enough to enable a reliable comparison between experiment and simulation.
+To address this, we took a high-resolution data scan and plotted the phase response of $S_{31}$ after subtracting the phase of $S_{32}$, thereby removing the line delay.
+This allows for a direct comparison with the theoretical result.
+The residual mismatch between experiment and theory at higher powers is likely due to power-dependent plasmon damping and coupling effects that lie outside the minimal model.